 This document describes how to contribute to Datasette core.
 You can also contribute to the wider Datasette ecosystem by creating new Plugins.

-- master should always be releasable.
+- main should always be releasable.
 Incomplete features should live in branches.
 This ensures that any small bug fixes can be quickly released.

 - The ideal commit should bundle together the implementation, unit tests and associated documentation updates.
 The commit message should link to an associated issue.

 - New plugin hooks should only be shipped if accompanied by a separate release of a non-demo plugin that uses them.

 If you have Python 3.6 or higher installed on your computer (on OS X the quickest way to do this is using homebrew) you can install an editable copy of Datasette using the following steps.

 If you want to use GitHub to publish your changes, first create a fork of datasette under your own GitHub account.

 Now clone that repository somewhere on your computer:

 git clone email@example.com:YOURNAME/datasette